Kullervo (Sibelius)

 Kullervo (sometimes referred to as the Kullervo Symphony), Op.
-7, is a five-movement symphonic work for soprano, (Note: Although Kullervo is scored for a soprano soloist in Movement III, many performances—including the 1892 premiere—instead utilize a mezzo-soprano.) baritone, male choir, and orchestra written from 1891–1892 by the Finnish composer Jean Sibelius.
+7, is a five-movement symphonic work for soprano, (Note: Although Kullervo is scored for a soprano soloist in Movement III, many performances—including the 1892 premiere—instead utilize a mezzo-soprano.) baritone, male choir, and orchestra written from 1891 to 1892 by the Finnish composer Jean Sibelius.
 Movements I, II, and IV are instrumental, whereas III and V feature sung text from Runos XXXV–VI of the Kalevala, Finland's national epic.
 The piece tells the story of the tragic hero Kullervo, with each movement depicting an episode from his ill-fated life: first, an introduction that establishes the psychology of the titular character; second, a haunting "lullaby with variations" that portrays his unhappy childhood; third, a dramatic dialogue between soloists and chorus in which the hero unknowingly seduces his long-lost sister; fourth, a lively scherzo in which Kullervo seeks redemption on the battlefield; and fifth, a funereal choral finale in which he returns to the spot of his incestuous crime and, guilt-ridden, takes his life by falling on his sword.
 (Note: The Kalevala is a collection of folk poetry compiled by Elias Lönnrot.
 In the original version from 1835 (the Old Kalevala), all of Kullervo's story but his childhood enslavement (then in Runo XIX) is absent.
 Only with the epic's expansion in 1849, did Lönnrot—who between editions had visited the Karelian isthmus and Ingria and heard many oral poems about Kullervo—enlarge the Kullervo narrative and place it into its own cycle (Runos XXXI–VI).)